Wizek/haskell-pair-programming/README.md

 3. Interests

-   There's a pretty broad cross-section of projects I have in the air, so he's what I have that seems to make sense to pair on off the top of my head, ranked in terms of immediacy:
+   There's a pretty broad cross-section of projects I have in the air, so here's what I have that seems to make sense to pair on off the top of my head, ranked in terms of immediacy: